Guides

 CheckoutFinishing the game by reaching exactly zero on a double

-BustGoing below zero or reaching zero without a double — score reverts
+BustGoing below zero or finishing without a double — your turn is wiped

-Double inNeeding to hit a double before you can start scoring (301 variant)
+Double inNeeding to hit a double before scoring starts (some 301 pub rules)

-Double outMust finish the game on a double — standard in all competitive play
+Double outMust finish on a double — standard in all competitive darts

-Nine-darterA perfect game — finishing 501 in just 9 darts
+Nine-darterThe perfect game — 501 finished in 9 darts.
+Incredibly rare

-ShanghaiHitting the single, double and triple of the same number in one turn
+ShanghaiHitting single, double and treble of the same number in one turn

-Bed and breakfastScoring 26 (single 20, single 5, single 1) — a common miss pattern
+Bed and breakfastScoring 26 — single 20, single 5, single 1.
+The classic miss pattern when aiming at 20

-Mugs awayThe loser of the previous leg throws first in the next leg
+Mugs awayLoser of the last leg throws first in the next one.
+Common pub rule

-Robin HoodWhen a dart lands in the flight or shaft of another dart already in the board
+Robin HoodWhen a dart lands in the flight or shaft of a dart already in the board.
+Looks cool, scores nothing

 Scoring Tips for Beginners